By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Hsiukuluan River or Xiuguluan River stems from Taiwan’s Central Mountain Range and flows along the East Rift Valley before reaching the Pacific Ocean.
 Because of its numerous rapids, it is popular as a river-rafting destination.

-Klook offers a river-rafting tour for the adventurous soul.
+For the adventurous soul, if you want to secure your slot, you can book a river-rafting tour in advance online!
 You’ll have an English-speaking instructor who is a professional rafter.
 They will teach you the basics and share some safety tips before you go conquering the rapids!

 Meet up is at Hsiang Sun River Rafting Center in Ruisui Township, but you can also include transfers from Hualien when you book.